CleitonPaes/PingOptimizer/README.md

 ## Intro

-Change your Windows Settings for a better ping </p>
+Change your Windows settings for a better ping </p>
-This project is a non-complete part of PingFast, for a full and more revised version please check pingfast.com.br
+This project is part of PingFast for a more complete and revised version with a friendlier interface please check pingfast.com.br